Frequently asked questions

 How is Scholise different from ChatGPT for research?

 ChatGPT regularly invents academic references that do not exist — titles, authors, and journals that are completely fabricated.
 Scholise only surfaces real papers from academic databases.
 Every citation is verifiable.
-Scholise is also purpose-built for academic research with structured tools like evidence tables, draft checking, and outline generation.
+Scholise is also purpose-built for academic research with structured tools like evidence tables, Citation Checker, and outline generation.

 Can I chat with a specific paper?